ACAT Code of Ethics and Practice

 Therapists have a responsibility to ensure they are working within an appropriate environment.

-a) Clients should be seen in appropriate surroundings providing privacy, security, and comfort.
+a.
+Clients should be seen in appropriate surroundings providing privacy, security, and comfort.

 8. Professional Relationships

-a) Therapists should discuss with clients what contact the clients have had with other helping professions.
+a.
+Therapists should discuss with clients what contact the clients have had with other helping professions.

-b) Therapists need to consider where the service they offer may conflict with the help offered by other professionals.
+b.
+Therapists need to consider where the service they offer may conflict with the help offered by other professionals.

 9. Research

-10. Obligations to the Profession
+10. Obligations and Accountability to the Profession

 11. Publicity

+a.
 Advertising should be confined to a statement of name, relevant qualifications, address, hours available, fees etc. Descriptions of the service offered should be brief and should not be evaluative as to their quality or uniqueness.
-The therapist shall refrain from making exaggerated, sensational and unjustifiable claims for the effectiveness of his/her methods, from advertising services in a way likely to encourage unrealistic expectations about the effectiveness of the services offered, or from misleading those to whom services are offered about the nature and likely consequences of any interventions to be undertaken.
-The therapist must not use testimonials from clients in any advertising material.
+The therapist should not advertise services in a way likely to encourage unrealistic expectations about the effectiveness of the services offered.

 12. Risk

 Therapists need to work within the risk management and safeguarding frameworks of the law, ACAT, their employers, local authorities and other regulatory and professional bodies that define the context in which they are practising.
-There is a duty to act to protect clients and to safeguard others.

 13. Equality and Diversity

-Approved at ACAT’s AGM 11 July 2014 | Revised October 2018
+Approved at ACAT’s AGM 11 July 2014.
+This revision October 2023.

-ACAT Calendar for March
+ACAT Calendar for October

 Fr